dlgur1994/dlgur1994.github.io/_posts/2020-01-12-leetcode-1281-Subtract-the-Product-and-Sum-of-Digits-of-an-Integer.md

 categories: leetcode solution
 ---
 ### 1. What's new
-    1. def subtractProductAndSum(self, n: int) -> int:
+    a. def subtractProductAndSum(self, n: int) -> int:
-    1. how to use class
+    b. how to use class
-    1. how to declare a list
+    c. how to declare a list
-    1. difference in the runtime
+    d. difference in the runtime

 ### 2. Code
 '''